 Your deductible will also determine your policy premium.
 The higher the deductible you are willing to pay, the lower your insurance rate will be.

-RATESDOTCA is 100% free to use.
-We are committed to saving you time and money.
+RATESDOTCA is 100% free, and we are committed to saving you time and money.

 What's the catch?

-There is no catch!
-There are no hidden costs or strings attached.
-We make our money from the partners we work with, not from you.
+There's no catch and no hidden costs or strings attached.
+We make our money from our partners, not from you.